+As mentioned in the first section of this chapter, it is essential for the court to be able to identify its role with regards to given processing of personal data and the members of court staff may often provide valuable information for the analysis of the role, obligations and appropriate measures of the court with regard to the given processing of personal data.
+It is therefore beneficial to obtain better contextual understanding of the various forms the processing of personal data may take and provide examples from the work activities of court staff.
+The proper recognition of the activities and processes that constitute personal data processing may often facilitate the understanding of the basic concepts (personal data, data controller), principles and obligations of the GDPR and their purpose, as it makes these concepts more specific and relatable.

-Given the broad spectrum of operations that fall under the above defined functions of court staff, it is appropriate to expect that the data processing can in various situations within these functions take form of a wide variety of data processing activities.
+There is a broad spectrum of operations constituting such personal data processing that fall under the functions of court staff (as defined in Chapter 1).

-The particular form, purpose and scope of these activities largely depend on the task entrusted to the court staff and the instance and form of proceeding that it relates to.
 Majority of the general administrative functions of court staff take place irrespective of the particular agenda or jurisdiction of the court.
-Their judicial or procedural functions do, however, often differ in this regard depending on the particular court or proceeding.
+Their judicial or procedural functions do, however, often differ in this regard depending on the task entrusted to the court staff and the instance and form of proceeding that it relates to.
 Some proceedings are closely linked to the processing of data in public databases, like commercial, trade or land register.
 Other involve numerous intimate and sensitive personal data, like proceedings dealing with divorce, parental care, protection from domestic violence, determination of parenthood, adoption and similar matters.
 Similarly, there are multiple forms of civil proceedings regarding unwarranted interference in personal rights, e.g. privacy, non-discrimination, dignity, good reputation, personal freedom or physical or mental integrity.
 Even if the members of court staff are not directly deciding these cases, their supporting role in the judiciary operations means they come into contact with personal information processed in these proceedings.
 Often it is the task of the court staff to record, analyse, summarise or collect such information in order to assist the judge with the case.

 There are multiple other forms of civil, administrative, or disciplinary proceedings that involve processing of specific types of personal data (often related to financial assets, employment, education, family, habits, activities, political or religious views, labour union membership etc.) about data subjects, whereas the scope and detail depends on the ad hoc parameters of the case.
-Nevertheless, it is to be presumed that assigned members of the court staff will have access to majority of personal data processed during such proceeding as part of their various tasks and activities that ensure proper procedural progress in the case and that assist the judge with the management of the proceeding and preparation of the ruling.

-3.2.1.
+The definition of processing in Article 4 no. 2 GDPR states that it includes any operation or set of operations which is performed on personal data or on sets of personal data.
+It also provides for a demonstrative list of activities that constitute processing: collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of personal data.

+The in-depth understanding of the parameters of the court staff activities is essential for their proper qualification as personal data processing, but also for the additional assessment of the scope of processed personal data, of the risks ensuing for data subject, for the determination of adequate measures to mitigate these risks and for meeting the further obligations that need to be met in order for the processing to be in compliance with the GDPR requirements (as shall be described in more detail in the subsequent Chapters).

+3.3.1.
 Collection